szetyng/HLP5/documentation.md

 _Table 3: Description of the different types of offsets_

-`OFFSET` can be stated as a positive literal (in decimal) or stored in a register.
+`OFFSET` can be stated as a literal or stored in a register.

 ## Implementation
 ### Parsing